pip-services/pip-services-docs/content/en/toolkit/recipes/locks/_index.md

 This component provides us with a lock that can be used to synchronize the execution of a process that uses shared memory.
 It inherits from the Lock class two important methods: acquireLock() and configure().
 This last method allows us to define a re-try time for lock acquisition.
 The following sections explain how to create, configure, acquire and release this type of lock.

+#### Pre-requisites
+In order to use this component, we need to import it first.
+The following example shows how to do this:

 #### Lock creation

 To create a lock, we just need to instantiate the MemoryLock class.
 The following code shows how to do this: